Robotron Z1013: System tools

-Services to setup the computer hardware, to control the cassette interface, and to write and read memory are provided by the operating system contained in ROM.
+Services to set up the computer hardware, to control the cassette interface, and to write and read memory are provided by the operating system contained in ROM.
 The Monitorprogramm (device monitor program) version 2:02 is used for models Z 1013.01, Z 1013.12 and Z 1013.16, and version A.2 for the Z 1013.64 model.
 The system software for model Z 1013.64 also provides support for a comfortable keyboard with 58 keys, in contrast to previous Z 1013 models, which support just the keyboard with 32 keys.

 In addition to Robotron's monitor programs, there is other third-party system software that the user can install in EPROMs.
 The Brosig Monitor, introduced in 1987 and subsequently widely used, deserves special mention here.
 It is backwards compatible with the Robotron system software.
 In addition to useful utilities, the 4 KB Brosig Monitor offers among other things the option of using the Z 1013.01 and Z 1013.16 models with joysticks and more comfortable keyboards.

 Models with RAM disk allow running CP/M alike system software Single User Control Program (SCP) [de].
 Therefore, some programs from the extensive SCP library are also available for Z 1013 computers.